Celusendon/devInterview/FrontendDeveloper/Tasks.md

 # **Tasks - Frontend Developer Interview**

 ## **Task Nr.
-0 - "How old is the capitan?"**
+0 - "How old is the captain?"**
 > Warm-up task

 ### **Statements**
-1. We have 4 vehicles.
+1. We have four vehicles.
-2. We know the type for 3, which are the following:
+2. We know the type for three, which are the following:
 	- a fishing boat
 	- an aircraft carrier
 	- an oil tanker

 ### **Goal**
 Solve the following:
-1. Place all of the vehicles, but they need to keep the same distance from each other.
+1. Place all vehicles, but they need to keep the same distance from each other.
 2. Name the type of the 4th vehicle.

 ---